lorensen/VTKExamples/src/Java.md

 | Example Name | Classes Demonstrated | Description | Image |
 | -------------- | ---------------------- | ------------- | ------- |
-[ImageTest](/Java/Imaging/ImageTest) | vtkImageReader2Factory | use Java File Dialog to select Image File to Display [ShotNoise](/Java/ImageProcessing/ShotNoise) | vtkPNGWriter | Example program to write PNG files
+[ImageTest](/Java/Imaging/ImageTest) | vtkImageReader2Factory | use Java File Dialog to select na image file to display.
+[ShotNoise](/Java/ImageProcessing/ShotNoise) | vtkImageCanvasSource2D vtkPNGWriter | Create an image using vtkImageCanvasSource2D and write it to a file.

 ## Rendering